 - Behavioural Insight: Reducing physical or logistical barriers to vaccination can encourage take-up (Brewer et al., 2017).

-- Potential application: Set up vaccination centers in locations that are convenient for young people (e.g. near schools, universities, areas with young demographics).
+- Potential application: Set up vaccination centres in locations that are convenient for young people (e.g. near schools, universities, areas with young demographics).

 - Motivate vaccination through financial incentives